Setuid: When set on an executable file

-When the setuid or setgid attributes are set on an executable file, then any users able to execute the file will automatically execute the file with the privileges of the file's owner (commonly root) and/or the file's group, depending upon the flags set.
+When the setuid or setgid attributes are set on an executable file, then any users able to execute the file will automatically execute the file with the privileges of the file's owner (commonly root) and/or the file's group, depending upon the flags set, by setting the effective user ID of the process running the file to the file's owner or setting the effective group ID of the process running the file to the file's group.
 This allows the system designer to permit trusted programs to be run which a user would otherwise not be allowed to execute.
 These may not always be obvious.
 For example, the ping command may need access to networking privileges that a normal user cannot access; therefore it may be given the setuid flag to ensure that a user who needs to ping another system can do so, even if their account does not have the required privilege for sending packets.

 Security impact

-For security purposes, the invoking user is usually prohibited by the system from altering the new process in any way, such as by using ptrace, LD_LIBRARY_PATH or sending signals to it, to exploit the raised privilege, although signals from the terminal will still be accepted.
+For security purposes, the invoking user is usually prohibited by the system from altering the new process in any way, such as by using ptrace, specifying environment variables such as PATH or LD_LIBRARY_PATH, or sending signals to it, to exploit the raised privilege, although signals from the terminal will still be accepted.

 While the setuid feature is very useful in many cases, its improper use can pose a security risk if the setuid attribute is assigned to executable programs that are not carefully designed.
 Due to potential security issues, many operating systems ignore the setuid attribute when applied to executable shell scripts.

 The presence of setuid executables explains why the chroot system call is not available to non-root users on Unix.
 See limitations of chroot for more details.

 When set on a directory

 Setting the setgid permission on a directory causes files and subdirectories created within to inherit its group ownership, rather than the primary group of the file-creating process.
 Created subdirectories also inherit the setgid bit.
 The policy is only applied during creation and, thus, only prospectively.
 Directories and files existing when the setgid bit is applied are unaffected, as are directories and files moved into the directory on which the bit is set.

-Thus is granted a capacity to work with files amongst a group of users without explicitly setting permissions, but limited by the security model expectation that existing files permissions do not implicitly change.
+This allows a group of users to work with files without explicitly setting permissions, but limited by the security model expectation that existing files permissions do not implicitly change.

-The setuid permission set on a directory is ignored on most UNIX and Linux systems.
-However FreeBSD can be configured to interpret setuid in a manner similar to setgid, in which case it forces all files and sub-directories created in a directory to be owned by that directory's owner - a simple form of inheritance.
-This is generally not needed on most systems derived from BSD, since by default directories are treated as if their setgid bit is always set, regardless of the actual value.
-As is stated in open(2), "When a new file is created it is given the group of the directory which contains it."